 Adult education has been another pursuit of our Rabbi.
 He facilitates an Adult Talmud class on Sunday mornings and his original confab known as Tanakh & Tabloids on Thursday mornings.
 He also hosts a monthly End of Shabbat Shmooze that enables the community to come together in discussion about contemporary issues.

 Rabbi Gerson models the mitzvah of serving the wider community through his activism in issues of social justice, both as a board member of Colorado Interfaith Power & Light and as a faith leader within the community organizing work of Together Colorado.
 He is a past president of the Rocky Mountain Rabbinical Council.

 An avid sports fan, Rabbi Gerson devotes much of his free time to working out in the gym and watching baseball games at his "downtown office" in Coors Field.

-Read previous editions of The Radical Tradionalist in the Archives.
+Read previous editions of The Radical Tradionalist in the Blog Archives.

 Kehilat Rodef Religious School